- Site Analysis

 Reducing water use

 Installing water-saving devices in a house to reduce the volume of water going to the on-site system is recommended.
-Good option
+Good options include:

 - WELS 5-star rated kitchen and bathroom tapware